KatherineMichel/portfolio/README.md

 ## Special Challenges

 Inspired by the late [Courtney Brousseau](https://courtneybrousseau.github.io/), here are a few times when things didn't go as planned and what I learned:
+* I once accidentally deleted an important develop branch in a GitHub Project.
+It was quickly and easily fixed.
+More importantly, I made a lot of progress after that.
+Anytime I was afraid to do something, I would remember that I had already made the worst mistake I thought I could make, and it actually hadn't been that bad.

 ## Kudos